magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 - ACK: `0x06`

 Every message starts with its tag.
-Following the is a message-specific encoding.
+Following the tag is a message-specific encoding.
-In all messages, a "subchannel-id" is a 4-byte big-endian unsigned int.
+In all messages, a "subchannel-id" (if present) is a 4-byte big-endian unsigned int.
-A "sequence-number" is a 4-byte big-endian unsigned int.
+A "sequence-number" (if present) is a 4-byte big-endian unsigned int.

-The messages are encoded like this:
+The messages are encoded like this (after the tag):

 - KCM: no other data
 - PING: arbitrary 4 byte "ping id"